-** Disclaimer: This article has been written because we receive about 3-4 questions a day asking how to get into this business and what steps should be taken.
-Unfortunately, we do not have that kind of time to answer each person individually.
+** Disclaimer: This article has been written because I receive about 3-4 questions a day asking how to get into this business and what steps should be taken.
+Unfortunately, I do not have that kind of time to answer each person individually.
 This article was written to hopefully answer your questions.
-If you are wondering about schools, contact FIDER.
-If you want to know about being a licensed designer versus a decorator, please contact NCIDQ.
+If you are wondering about schools, contact Council for Interior Design Accreditation.
+Please understand there is a difference between an interior decorator and an interior designer.
+I do not claim to have sat for the NCIDQ exam but I am an interior designer by rights of my formal education, post graduate education and my 30+ years of experience.
+If you would like further information about the licensing of professional interior designers please contact NCIDQ.
 Other than that, this article gives you an idea of the ins and outs of working as an interior designer.
-We DO NOT answer emails regarding getting into this business nor about schools.
+I DO NOT answer emails regarding getting into this business nor about schools.
 Good luck in your search!
 Thank you!

 When I was 13 years old in my 9th grade English class, we were assigned a theme: What I Want To Be When I Grow Up.
 From early on in life, all that I ever imagined I would be was an interior designer.
 So, that theme was easy for me.
 I began doing research on where I should go to school, what I should study and how much money I would make.